nmohammed1970/Inspect360/replit.md

 ## Recent Critical Fixes
 - **Session Persistence Fix (Oct 24, 2025)**: Fixed critical authentication bug where all API requests returned 401 Unauthorized after successful login.
 Root cause was `resave: false` in session configuration preventing proper session persistence.
 Solution: Changed to `resave: true` to force session saves, disabled secure cookie requirement for development (`secure: false`), and set `sameSite: 'lax'` unconditionally.
 Session now persists correctly across all authenticated requests.
+- **Address Persistence Fix (Oct 25, 2025)**: Fixed Team Management address data not persisting to database.
+Root cause was submit logic checking `address.formatted` field which was never populated.
+Solution: Changed to check if ANY address field has data, then auto-generate formatted string from individual fields before submission.
+Address now saves as complete JSON object with all components.
 - **Query Cache Management**: Changed queryClient config from `staleTime: Infinity` to `staleTime: 0` and added `refetchOnMount: true` to enable proper list refreshing after mutations
 - **List Refresh Pattern**: Updated Blocks.tsx and Properties.tsx to use `await queryClient.refetchQueries()` instead of `invalidateQueries()` for immediate, guaranteed list updates after create/update/delete operations
 - **Inspection Route Fix**: Corrected PropertyDetail "New Inspection" button to navigate to `/inspections` instead of broken `/inspections/new` route